Seattle Good Business Directory

 Seattleites hold an estimated $70 billion in long-term savings.
 Almost none of that is invested locally.
 Let’s invest more here.

 With charitable support from BECU, we launched a resource website to guide local businesses looking for community-based capital.
 It covers many community-sourced capital topics, offers case studies, local and national resources, and examples of businesses that have used these tools.
-It also features an event calendar for Seattle-area community capital happenings.
-The site is live and will continue to expand as we learn of more resources and expand this program area.
-If you would like more information or have an event to post, contact Erin Adams.
+The site will continue to expand as we learn of more resources and expand this program area.

 Our Youth programming helps to connect Seattle youth, from all backgrounds and levels of experience, to meaningful learning, career, and leadership opportunities.
 Find out how you can engage, support, and empower local youth through our youth board, tours, internships, job shadowing, and more!